 If you and/or the business owner are proactive and focused in your approach, a roof collapse is entirely preventable.

+It’s imperative to remove roof snow correctly.
 People often think (with good reason) that if they start clearing snow from the peak of the roof first, it’s safer, as there will always be snow below to land on.
 However, this transfers the same amount of snow load onto the middle of the roof, as it’s shoveled and piled on lower roof areas.
 This additional load on the roof structure could cause a roof collapse.

 Starting at the middle point of the eave edge of the roof, move up the roof, clearing the snow down and off the roof as you work towards the peak.
 By clearing the snow in this way, you are ensuring a balanced approach.
 It’s that simple.

-We want to stress that if a building appears to be in distress, or if you’re in doubt at all about removing the snow from the roof, check with a structural engineer, who will advise the best way to move forward.
+When in doubt: we want to stress that if a building appears to be in distress, or if you’re in doubt at all about removing the snow from the roof, check with a structural engineer, who will advise the best way to move forward.

 Again, please consider the projects where you have installed snow guards.
 If those projects have an accumulated snow or ice mass it should be removed prior to any further accumulation.